Pravko-Solutions/FlashLearn/README.md

 ![Test Coverage](https://img.shields.io/badge/Coverage-95%25-brightgreen)
 ![Code Size](https://img.shields.io/github/languages/code-size/Pravko-Solutions/FlashLearn)

-FlashLearn provides a familiar machine-learning methodology  and orchestration **(up to 1000 calls/min)** for incorporating **LLMs** into your typical workflows.
+FlashLearn provides a simple interface and orchestration **(up to 1000 calls/min)** for incorporating **LLMs** into your typical workflows.
 Conduct data transformations, classifications, summarizations, rewriting, and custom multi-step tasks—**just like you’d do with any standard ML library**, but harnessing the power of LLMs under the hood.

 - Examples: [click](/examples)
 - Toolkits for advanced, prebuilt transformations: [click](/flashlearn/skills/toolkit)